Approaching criticality via the zero dissipation limit in the abelian avalanche model: The infinite-volume limit of the stationary measure of the abelian avalanche model

-We can view $\widetilde\la$ as a weighted network, where ordinary edges have weight $1$, and special edges have weight $\gamma$.
-Then $\mu^{(\gamma)}_\la$ is the weighted spanning tree measure on this network, that is, the measure where the probability of a tree is proportional to the product of the weights of the edges it contains.
-Wilson's algorithm \cite{Wilson} can be used to sample from this distribution.
+Recall the definition of $\widetilde\Lambda$ from Section \ref{ssec:trees}.
+We can view $\widetilde\Lambda$ as a weighted network, where ordinary edges have weight $1$, and dissipative edges have weight $\gamma$.
+Then $\mu^{(\gamma)}_\Lambda$ is the weighted spanning tree measure on this network, that is, the measure where the probability of a tree is proportional to the product of the weights of the edges it contains.
+Wilson's algorithm \cite{Wilson} can be used to sample from this distribution, analogously to what is done for the abelian sandpile model, see \cite{aj,jr}.
 This is described as follows.
 For a path $\sigma$, we denote by $LE(\sigma)$ its loop-erasure, that is the path obtained by removing loops from $\sigma$ chronologically.
-Consider the network random walk on $\widetilde\la$, that is, the reversible Markov chain that makes jumps with probabilities proportional to the weights.
-Let $\caF_0 = \{ \omega \}$, and let $x_1, \dots, x_K$ be an enumeration of the vertices in $\la$.
-If $\caF_{j-1}$ has been defined, start a network random walk from $x_j$, and run it until it first hits $\caF_{j-1}$.
-Let $\sigma_j$ be the path obtained, and let $\caF_j = \caF_{j-1} \cup LE(\sigma_j)$.
-By Wilson's theorem, $\caF_K$ is a tree with the stated distribution.
+Consider the network random walk on $\widetilde\Lambda$, that is, the reversible Markov chain that makes jumps with probabilities proportional to the weights.
+Let ${\mathcal F}_0 = \{ \varpi \}$, and let $x_1, \dots, x_K$ be an enumeration of the vertices in $\Lambda$.
+If ${\mathcal F}_{j-1}$ has been defined, start a network random walk from $x_j$, and run it until it first hits ${\mathcal F}_{j-1}$.
+Let $\sigma_j$ be the path obtained, and let ${\mathcal F}_j = {\mathcal F}_{j-1} \cup LE(\sigma_j)$.
+By Wilson's theorem, ${\mathcal F}_K$ is a tree with the stated distribution.